LazyClutch/LCMosaicImageView/README.md

 - Paint on the image for partial mosaic effects.
 - Built-in API to get a whole mosaic image.
 - Easy to reset.
-- You can set different mosaic level for different mosaic effects.
+- Different mosaic levels for different mosaic effects.
+- Different stroke scales for different painting area.
 - Easy to use, both for iPhone and iPad.

 # Overview